Break the silence on menopause at work – download your FREE report now.

 First up, how do you measure wellbeing in a workplace?

 Sarah: We’ve built our own framework, which looks at six factors that influence workplace wellbeing.
 At the heart is leadership, as leaders set and drive the tone for company culture.
 Then we look at how management interacts with their teams, and the impact this has.
 How do they approach issues?
 How do they have conversations?
-How do they measure work?
-Do the team understand what’s expected of them, and how this links into the company?
+We dig into how work is measured, and whether the team understand what’s expected of them, and how this links into the company.

 Next, we look at relationships at work and whether they are healthy.
 If there is conflict, how is it dealt with?
 We also examine the support systems available, whether internal or through external resources, and if employees know how to access them.
 Ultimately, this is all wrapped together with the company culture and how the tone is set day to day: does it let people thrive or hinder their wellbeing?